Drinking Water

 Data and property information are considered together to determine if a system can be placed on a property and what type system would be suitable.

-- Soil and property characteristics.
-Health department personnel complete this after an application is processed and the applicant has prepared a soils pit.
+Soil and property characteristics.
+Health department personnel complete the site and soil evaluation, after an application is processed and the applicant has prepared a soils pit.

-Download Soil Application - Percolation Test.
-The percolation test if required is performed by an independent party, after the health department completes the soil and property characteristics.
+• Percolation Test.
+The percolation test if required, is performed by an independent party, after the health department completes the soil and property characteristics.

 Step 2: Design